fitsnipsteam/web-rabbithole223.com/content/post/2024/buisness-plan-2024-checkin-01.md

 **SEO Strategy:**
 - Keyword optimization for mushroom-related topics
- - The use of [Tubebuddy](https://www.tubebuddy.com/pricing?a=RABBITHOLE223) has been worderful for this, worth the price I am paying.
+ - The use of [Tubebuddy](https://www.tubebuddy.com/pricing?a=RABBITHOLE223) has been wonderful for this, worth the price I am paying.

 **Current Revenue Streams**
 - [Amazon Affiliate Product Links](https://amzn.to/42P7lYg): $0.00